unitycatalog/unitycatalog/docs/usage/tables/uniform.md

 # Unity Catalog with UniForm tables

+UniForm tables are Delta tables with both Delta Lake and Iceberg metadata.
+UniForm tables can easily be read by Delta or Iceberg clients.

+UniForm makes it easy for all engines to read Delta tables, even engines that only have Iceberg connectors and don't have Delta Lake connectors.

 ## Read Delta Uniform tables via Iceberg REST Catalog

 Delta Tables with Uniform enabled can be accessed via Iceberg REST Catalog.
 The Iceberg REST Catalog is served at